clement-woo/quant/README.md

 # quant

-This repository contains self-directed coding projects I have written to prepare me for a job in quantitative finance.
+This repository contains self-directed coding projects I have written to prepare myself for a job in quantitative finance.

 Most of these projects are inspired by Mark Joshi's excellent "The Concepts and Practice of Mathematical Finance".